-- 13. Refined methods for tracking the conditions of the regions bridges and utilizing the MassDOT Bridge Inspection Management System in coordination with the development of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2025 - 14.
-Refined methods for prioritizing Bridge projects utilizing data from MassDOT in coordination with the development of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2025
+- Refined methods for tracking the conditions of the regions bridges and utilizing the MassDOT Bridge Inspection Management System in coordination with the implementation of the 2025 Regional Asset Management Report - 2nd Quarter, FFY 2026 - Refined methods for prioritizing Bridge projects utilizing data from MassDOT in coordination with the implementation of the 2025 Regional Asset Management Report - 2nd Quarter, FFY 2026 - 15.
+Maintenance of integration of other assets into the bridge database Ongoing - Provided communities with current MassDOT bridge condition information to help inform potential projects - 3rd and 4th Quarter, FFY 2026

-- 15. Completed bridge analysis for the in coordination with the development of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2025 - 16.
-Maintenance of integration of other assets into the bridge database Ongoing - 17.
-Provided communities with current MassDOT bridge condition information to help inform potential projects 3rd and 4th Quarter, FFY 2025 - 18.
-Encouraged communities to replace and maintain town level high priority federal-aid bridges to maintain the region network Ongoing
+17. Encouraged communities to replace and maintain town level high priority federal-aid bridges to maintain the region network - Ongoing